Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 The Manufacturing Pivot

 Tesla's decision to end Model S/X and convert those Fremont lines to Optimus is the strongest signal yet.
-Combined with $20B CapEx and Giga Texas construction, Tesla is investing at unmatched scale.
+Combined with over $25B CapEx (raised from $20B at Q4 call), 5.2M sq ft Giga Texas expansion ($5-10B), and the AI5/Cortex 2.0 infrastructure investments, Tesla is investing at unmatched scale.
 Critics note this happens while EV revenue declined 10% in 2025 and GAAP earnings fell 47%.

 Expected Price Point